dilettagoglia/starter-academic/content/project/IoT/index.md

 ---
 title: SmartBin
-summary: “SmartBin, a Smart Solution for Garbage Management” for improvement on garbage management system: an intelligent bin that monitors itself.
+summary: “SmartBin, a Smart Solution for Garbage Management” for improvement on garbage management system.
+An intelligent bin that monitors itself.
 tags:
 - IoT